garylaski/scuesplit/README.md

 # scuesplit
-Simply split audio files with a CUE sheet without re-encoding.
+Simple Cue Splitter.
+Split audio files via CUE sheet without re-encoding.
 Written in POSIX shell.

 ## Supported Audio formats
 As far as I am aware, this should work with any audio formats that ffmpeg can split.
 I have confirmed it works with: `wav` `flac` `m4a` `mp3` `aac` `opus`